EMSL-Computing/FREDA/Welcome to FREDA.md

 ***

-The FTICR R Exploratory Data Analysis (FREDA) tool is designed to allow users upload and explore data generated from FTICR mass spectrometry.
+The FTMS R Exploratory Data Analysis (FREDA) tool is designed to allow users upload and explore data generated from FT mass spectrometry.
 Current capabilities include:

 * Upload data from .csv file
 * Assign samples to named groups